 You can do this before bringing infringement proceedings and without giving notice to the alleged infringer.

-Bifurcation has been one of the most controversial issues in the discussions on the UPC procedural rules.
+Bifurcation has long been one of the most controversial issues in European patent litigation and this was reflected in the discussions on the UPC procedural rules.

 It is most likely to occur if an infringement claim is brought in a local or regional division and the defendant counterclaims for revocation.

 - proceed with both claims, adding a technically qualified judge to the panel;